 After the surgery is over, you will stay at your surgeon’s office for monitoring.
 You will be allowed to leave later that day.

-Your doctor will likely advise you to do the following:3
+Your doctor will likely advise you to do the following:

-- Use an eye pack on your eyes for about 10 minutes every hour following surgery (over time, you should use the ice pack less)
+- Use a cold compress on your eyes for about 10 minutes every hour following surgery (over time, use the ice pack less)

 - Clean your eyes gently with eye drops and ointments as prescribed